 Worse still, Sweden’s government has been actively hiding the data from the Swedish public—it’s covering up both the extent of migrant crimes, and the costs associated with them.

-According to a recent report from the National Economics Editorial, serious crimes (of sexual or violent nature) have tripled, while moderate crimes (muggings) have doubled since the migrant crisis.
+According to a recent report from the National Economics Editorial on migrants in Sweden, serious crimes (of sexual or violent nature) have tripled, while moderate crimes (muggings) have doubled since the migrant crisis.

 The Hidden Costs Of Migrant Crime In Sweden

 Crime is expensive, both in terms of policing and the administration of justice.